-Before comparing images, we automatically rectify all faces to a canonical pose.
-Rectification helps to align images so that comparisons between faces are applied to corresponding parts of the face.
-Five support vector machines are trained as feature detectors (corners of the left and right eyes, corners of the mouth, and the tip of the nose) using 150 hand clicked faces.
-We use the geometric blur of (5) applied to grayscale patches as the features for our SVM.
+Before comparing images, we use a novel method to automatically rectify all faces to a canonical pose.
+Rectification aligns images so that comparisons between faces are applied to corresponding parts of the face.
+We train five support vector machines as feature detectors for several features on the face (corners of the left and right eyes, corners of the mouth, and the tip of the nose) using a training set consisting of 150 hand clicked faces.
+We use the geometric blur of (6) applied to gray-scale patches as the features for our SVM.
+Using geometric blur features instead of raw image patches greatly increases rectification accuracy and was a necessary step to making our rectification system effective.

 The geometric blur descriptor first produces sparse channels from the grey scale image, in this case, half-wave rectified oriented edge filter responses at three orientations yielding six channels.
 Each channel is blurred by a spatially varying Gaussian with a standard deviation proportional to the distance to the feature center.
 The descriptors are then sub-sampled and normalized.
-Using geometric blur over simple image patches produces quite significant gains in rectification accuracy.
+Initially image patches were used as input to the feature detectors, but replacing patches with the geometric blurred version of the patches produced quite significant gains in rectification accuracy.

-A new face is tested by running each SVM over the image with a weak prior on location for each feature.
-We compute an affine transformation defined by the least squares solution between maximal outputs of each SVM and canonical feature locations.
-We then perform gradient descent on the SVM output images to find the affine transformation which best maps detected points to canonical feature locations.
-Each image is then rectified to a common pose and assigned a score based on the sum of its feature detector responses (larger scores imply better rectification).
-Notice that errors in face detection (Figure 3) can be removed by thresholding on rectification score.
+A new face is rectified by computing each SVM output over the entire image with a weak prior on location for each feature.
+This produces a set of 5 feature maps where the value of the map at any pixel is the SVM output for that feature.
+Using the least squares solution between the maximal outputs of each SVM feature detector and the canonical feature locations, we compute an initial estimate for the affine transformation between the face and the canonical pose.
+This solution is further refined using gradient descent on the SVM feature maps to find the overall best affine transformation mapping detected points to canonical feature locations.
+Each image is rectified to a common pose using the computed affine transformations and assigned a score based on the sum of its feature detector responses (larger scores imply better rectification).
+Notice that errors in face detection (Figure 3) can be removed by thresholding on rectification score (center number - larger numbers indicate a better score).

-We filter our dataset by removing images with poor rectification scores and are left with 34,623 face images.
+We filter our dataset by removing images with poor rectification scores, leaving 34,623 face images.
 Each face is automatically cropped to a region surrounding the eyes, nose and mouth to eliminate effects of background on recognition.
 The RGB pixel values from each cropped face are concatenated into a vector and used from here on.